Safe-haven dollar hits one-month low on vaccine hopes

 German Chancellor Angela Merkel said in a news conference with Spanish Prime Minister Pedro Sanchez on Tuesday that Germany would push for a compromise.
 France believes it is possible to reach agreement on the recovery plan and budget, the office of the French presidency said on Wednesday.

-(Reporting by Kate Duguid in New York and Elizabeth Howcroft in London; editing by Jonathan Oatis)
+(Reporting by Kate Duguid in New York and Elizabeth Howcroft in London; editing by Jonathan Oatis and Nick Zieminski)

 ((kate.duguid@thomsonreuters.com; +646-223-6118; Reuters Messaging: kate.duguid@thomsonreuters.com@thomsonreuters.net))